Baaghi (2016 film)

 Baaghi is a 2016 Indian Hindi-language action thriller film directed by Sabbir Khan and produced by Sajid Nadiadwala under his banner Nadiadwala Grandson Entertainment.
-A partial remake of the 2004 Telugu film Varsham, while also sharing some similarities with the 2011 Indonesian film The Raid, the film stars Tiger Shroff and Shraddha Kapoor in the lead roles and Sudheer Babu in his Hindi debut, with Sunil Grover in a supporting role.
+A remake of the 2004 Telugu film Varsham, while also sharing some similarities with the 2011 Indonesian film The Raid, the film stars Tiger Shroff and Shraddha Kapoor and Sudheer Babu in his Hindi debut, with Sunil Grover in a supporting role.

 Baaghi was released worldwide on 29 April 2016 and received mixed reviews from critics.
 Made on a budget of ₹35 crore, the film earned over ₹129 crore worldwide.
 Later, it spawned three spiritual sequels titled Baaghi 2 (2018), Baaghi 3 (2020) and Baaghi 4 (2025), thus becoming the first installment in the Baaghi film series.

 Plot

 Raghav Shetty, a powerful don and a martial arts world champion, abducts Siya Khurana from her film set in Hyderabad and takes her to Bangkok.
 Siya's father, P.P.
 Khurana, along with Dasanna, a film producer, seeks the government officers and cops for help, but no one is ready to assist them as Raghav is an influential person and there is no extradition treaty between India and Thailand.
 Khurana then suggests to Dasanna that Ranveer "Ronny" Pratap Singh, Siya's ex-boyfriend and a rebellious martial artist, can destroy Raghav and rescue Siya.
 Initially hesitant, Ronny agrees as he needs money to treat Subbu, a mute young boy who is being treated for his vocal cords.

 Past: Ronny meets Siya on a train and falls in love with Siya at first sight.
 He also sees that Siya also carries a rebellious personality.
 Raghav also sees Siya and lusts for her.
 At the behest of his late father, Colonel Samarjit Singh, Ronny unwillingly becomes a student in the Kalaripayattu Royal Academy of Martial Arts in Kerala, headed by Kailash Shetty a.k.a.
 Guruswamy, Samarjit's former army colleague and Raghav's father.
 In due course of time, Guruswamy disciplines Ronny into a rebel with a cause, thus making Ronny a rebellious martial artist and the master of the art of Kalaripayattu.
 As time goes on, Ronny and Siya fall in love with each other.

 A money-minded Khurana agrees to marry Siya off to Raghav, who lures him with bundles of money.
 On learning that Siya is in love with Ronny, Khurana rats Ronny out to Raghav, who swears to kill him.
 Guruswamy overhears the plan and objects to it strongly.
 Feeling humiliated and enraged, Raghav kills Guruswamy by poisoning him to death.
 Later, Raghav tells his henchmen to get Ronny in front of him.
 The henchmen tries to harm Ronnie and Subbu, but Ronny beats up Raghav’s henchmen brutally.
 Following a confrontation with Raghav and later at Guruswamy's funeral, Khurana creates an atmosphere of misunderstanding in league with Raghav, causing Ronny and Siya to break up and part ways.